Victoza® Prescription Online for Weight Loss

 Victoza, a brand name for liraglutide, is manufactured by Novo Nordisk.
 It is a synthetic version of the GLP-1 hormone.

-The U.S. Food and Drug Administration (FDA) approved Victoza to treat type 2 diabetes.
-It lowers blood sugar levels and reduces the risk of major cardiovascular (CV) events like stroke, heart attack, or death in adults with type 2 diabetes with known heart disease.
-(Victoza is not prescribed for treating type 1 diabetes.)
+The U.S. Food and Drug Administration (FDA) approved Victoza to treat Type 2 diabetes.
+It lowers blood sugar levels and reduces the risk of major cardiovascular (CV) events like stroke, heart attack, or death in adults with Type 2 diabetes with known heart disease.
+(Victoza is not prescribed for treating Type 1 diabetes.)
 Clinicians prescribe it off-label for weight loss because clinical evidence shows it also helps people lose weight.

 More on off-label prescribing